MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq-version-8.md

 [Learn more about permissions required for the HoloLens app](hololens-permissions.md)

-## If I'm using both Dynamics 365 Guides and Dynamics 365 Remote Assist for a period of time, will I be able to filter call data by app?
+## If I'm using both Dynamics 365 Guides and Dynamics 365 Remote Assist for awhile, will I be able to filter call data by app?

 Yes, you can filter by subject in the Guides model-driven app.
 The subject value for Dynamics 365 Remote Assist calls is "Dynamics 365 Remote Assist Call".